 Light jogging program may be initiated.

-The surgical treatment employed would depend on the nature of injury, duration since injury and any arthritic changes.
+The surgical treatment employed would depend on the nature of the injury, duration since the injury and any arthritic changes.

 The results of operative reconstruction are variable and sometimes not better than nonoperative treatment.